infantiablue/techika/src/blog/posts/2021-14-09-simple-notes-javascript.md

 ## The Engine

 The first JavaScript engines were mere interpreters, but all relevant modern engines use just-in-time compilation for improved performance.
 It runs inside a hosting environment, which for most developers is the typical web browser or Node.js.
 For instance, the V8 is one of the most popular Javascript engine, which powers Google Chrome and Node.js.
-There are anothers such as Charka (Microsoft Edge), Spider Monkey (Firefox) ...
+There are the other ones such as Charka (Microsoft Edge), Spider Monkey (Firefox) ...

 A regular javascript engine consists of two main components: